-The professional education courses are designed to meet the essential pedagogy under REPA 3 and the standards of various Specialty Program Association Standards (SPAs).
+The professional education courses meet essential pedagogy under REPA 3; additionally, these courses meet program content standards aligned with expectations of the state reviews conducted by the Indiana Department of Education.
 They have been selected to help teacher candidates become competent in using the skills and techniques of teaching and in understanding students.
 Teacher candidates may begin taking professional education courses early in their university careers.
-Courses which all teacher candidates must take are Exploring Educational Systems (EDUC 111), Educational Psychology (EDUC 230), The Teacher in Today's School (EDUC 410) (for Class of 2023, 2024, and 2025), Exceptional Learners (EDUC 112), methods courses, and student teaching.
+Courses which all teacher candidates must take are Exploring Educational Systems (EDUC 111), Educational Psychology (EDUC 230), The Teacher in Today's School (EDUC 410) (for Class of 2024, and 2025), Exceptional

+Learners (EDUC 112), methods courses, and student teaching.
 Many professional education courses require teacher candidates to observe and participate in public school classrooms.
-Field experiences require criminal history checks as determined by the setting's administrators.
+Clinical experiences require criminal history checks as determined by the setting's administrators.

-- Elementary Education In addition to the above courses, the teacher candidate for the elementary generalist license must complete the methods block.
+- Elementary Education- In addition to the above courses, the teacher candidate for the elementary generalist license must complete the methods block.
 This block of courses includes the study of principles and theory underlying the teaching of math, science, social studies, reading, and language arts.
 The methods block also includes two separate weeks of full-time observation and participation in the public schools.
 One full week is scheduled in schools where the teacher candidate will have a multicultural experience and one full week is spent in the teacher candidate's future student teaching placement.
 The block's schedule also requires the teacher candidates to be in their student teaching classrooms for Start of School (S.O.S.) and six full days during the fall semester to observe and help the children as they grow during the year. - Secondary Education/All-Grade Education Teacher candidates seeking the secondary or all-grade teaching licensure must complete the basic professional education courses and special methods with experiences addressing the diversity of students they will teach.
 Teacher candidates work in their student teaching setting(s) for the Start of School (S.O.S.).
 Throughout the fall semester, teacher candidates are required to complete a minimum of 25 hours in their student teaching placement(s).
 These hours must be split close to equally among the placements if they have more than one and must be spread throughout the semester.
 In addition, General Methods for Adolescent Learners is taken prior to student teaching.
-This course, offered at an off-campus setting, provides teacher candidates also are encouraged to seek out independent experiences, such as tutoring or volunteering in classrooms, which enhance their program experience.
+Candidates also are encouraged to seek out independent experiences, such as tutoring or volunteering in classrooms, which enhance their program experience.